 We have recently become involved through our partnership with WLSSP in action research run by Edge Hill University into healthy lifestyles and the effect that exercise has upon children's health, well-being and achievement.
 Children in our Y5 classes have worn wrist monitors to assess baseline levels of activity and other health related data has been gathered.
 The children in this group have been able to access extra interventions in the form of high energy dancersise sessions, daily Born to Move sessions and other activities.
 This research will be on-going.

 Extra-curricular Opportunities for Sport

 The range of after-school activities available to children includes:

-Our Breakfast Club ( which is free of charge) provides a daily opportunity for PE activity in the school hall, including dodgeball, dance, wake up, shake up and skipping games.
-Attended on a daily basis by 60-75 children, this provides a fantastic opportunity to have an active start to the day. children also receive a nutritious breakfast and get the chance to make an informal and pleasant start to the school day.
+Our Breakfast Club provides a daily opportunity for PE activity in the school hall, including dodgeball, dance, wake up, shake up and skipping games.
+This provides a fantastic opportunity to have an active start to the day. children also receive a nutritious breakfast and get the chance to make an informal and pleasant start to the school day.

 Our Lady Queen of Peace Engineering College

 Twice each year, children from KS2 rehearse dance routines, under the guidance of our own Mrs Lamph and choreographers from OLQP (the school we feed into).
 These form the basis of challenging and entertaining routines that form part of the Winter Wonderland and Boogie Wonderland show for parents at the theatre in OLQP.